greduan/domain-container/SPEC.md

 things the models may need.

-As long as one has some sort of way to uniquely identify the different ModelsWrappers, e.g. a subdomain, ModelsWrapper is useful as a way to separate database environments.
+As long as one has some sort of way to uniquely identify the different DomainContainer, e.g. a subdomain, DomainContainer is useful as a way to separate database environments.

 ## Constraints